 Filing an application

-When something in your family situation needs legal attention – like arranging child custody or dealing with financial matters – that's when you might want to file an application with the family court.
+When something in your family situation needs legal attention – like arranging child custody or dealing with financial matters – that's when you might want to apply to the family court.
 This means you are officially asking for the court's help to sort things out.

 To begin, you'll need to fill out certain forms that explain your situation and what you're asking the court to decide.
 While you can fill out these forms yourself, it's often a great idea to seek help from a family law solicitor at this point.
 They're familiar with these forms and can guide you through the process.
 This is a journey that can involve legal terms and important details, so having a professional by your side can make a big difference and prevent delays.

 Once you've got your forms ready, you'll send them to the court.
 You can apply online, and this is usually the fastest way.
 However, you can also complete a paper application if you need to.
-You will also need to pay a court fee, or complete an exemption form if you are eligible for a fee exemption.
+You will also need to pay a court fee or complete an exemption form if you are eligible.

 If you find yourself in a situation where family court might be needed, don't worry – you don’t have to go it alone.
 It's always a good idea to get some professional advice from a family law solicitor early on.
 They can help you understand the process, offer advice, and support you every step of the way.